 They (not architects) stated that what most architects are after is aesthetics and not the cost implication that arises from insisting on their works being built as designed.

 In fact, they also claimed that architects are bad builders because they prioritize aesthetics over budget.

 You cannot separate architecture from money.

-Architectural pieces can’t be birthed without money.
+Architectural works can’t be built without money.
 No design builds Itself, it requires a certain type of client who is willing to fund it and thus demand value.
 However, is this enough reason to burden the developing senses of students of architecture with the financial implication of every line they draw on paper?
 In my opinion, the answer is NO. Students of architecture should be allowed to dream without boundaries.

 Think outside the box because for the greatest part of their professional lives most will be compelled to design within budgets.

-The design of a building within a budget and without a budget are never the same.
+The design of a building within a budget and without a budget is never the same.

 In the case of a budget, the designer is disciplined by budget but the design is still limited.
 The designer has to work harder and think within confinements.